magictype/10-pixel/README.md

 Read more about it at [MagicType](https://www.magictype.in/portfolio/10-pixel-typeface/)

 ## The Type Family
-This typeface comes with 3 weights that are defined by the density of pixels.
-The typeface features over 690 precisely crafted glyphs.
-Includes standard and discretionary ligatures, mathematical features, currency symbols, Arrows, ordinals, accents, Oldstyle figures, Lining figures, Tabular figures, Tabular Oldstyle figures, Fractions, alternative glyphs and other OpenType features.
+'10 Pixel' is a Latin display typeface with extensive language support.
+With over 650 glyphs, it covers more than 250 languages, making it an excellent choice for use in a wide range of international projects.
+This family comes with 3 weights that are defined by the density of pixels, and not by the thickness of the glyph strokes.
+The typeface includes a range of OpenType features, including standard and discretionary ligatures, mathematical features, currency symbols, arrows, ordinals, accents, lining figures, tabular figures, fractions, alternative glyphs, and more.

 ## Licence
 Raigarh is licensed under the [SIL Open Font License v1.1](http://scripts.sil.org/OFL).
 To view the copyright and specific terms and conditions please refer to [OFL.txt](https://github.com/magictype/10-pixel/blob/master/OFL.txt)